 Rating: 5.5/10 - great to see, but cost, distances, travel difficulties without Russian and lack stimulation can leave you feeling flat.

-Visa strategy: Unlike Georgia, most visitors require a visa, but it is not expensive and can be bought either at most borders/international airport or on-line (and printed) before hand.
+Visa strategy: Like Georgia, most visitors no-longer require a visa.
+Australians and Canadians do, but it is not expensive and can be bought either at most borders/international airport or on-line (and printed) before hand.

 Typical tourist trail: Yerevan and surrounding areas on daytrips and back-to or onward to Georgia with stops at at Dilijan or Sevan.